yashkapoor72/binaryCameraRecorder/gstreamer/subprojects/gst-docs/markdown/contribute/index.md

 1. [Clone](https://github.com/git-guides/git-clone) the gstreamer repository on
    your development machine
 1. Create a [fork](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html)
-   of it in your gitlab namespace
+   of it in your gitlab namespace (you may have to obtain forking permission first)
 1. Add that fork as a [git "remote"](https://github.com/git-guides/git-remote) to the clone on your machine
 1. Setup a [branch](https://docs.gitlab.com/ee/user/project/repository/branches/)